monitisexchange/Windows-Monitoring-Scripts/NetworkMonitor/README.md

 #### The Network monitor measures the following metrics

 <pre>
-   server name
-   account ID
-   user’s full name
-   loggon time
-   status (OK/NOK)
+   server name       domain registered server name user ID           specifies the relative ID (RID) of the user. full name         full name specifies the name of the user account on a particular domain or machine loggon time       indicates the date and time the user last logged on to the system status (OK/NOK)   indicates the avaliability of the server
 </pre>